gaultier/blog/you_inherited_a_legacy_cpp_codebase_now_what.md

 On macOS: `brew install [100 lines of packages named slightly differently]`

 Any other: well you're out of luck buddy.
-I guess you have to pick a mainstream OS and reinstall ¯\_(ツ)_/¯
+I guess you'll have to pick a mainstream OS and reinstall ¯\_(ツ)_/¯
 ```

 Etc. I have done it myself.
 And I think this is a terrible idea.
 Here's why: